When do you need one?

 If you intend to stay in the UK for 6 months or less you may need to apply for a Standard Visitor Visa or a Marriage Visitor Visa.

 You can apply as a partner or spouse, as a parent, as a child or as an adult coming to be cared for by a relative.

 Who cannot apply?

-- Those on a work or student visa cannot apply for a UK Spouse Visa or family visa.
+- You cannot apply for a family visa if your family member is in the UK temporarily on a work or student visa.
 You can apply to stay with them as a dependant instead.

-- If you have a visitor visa or a visa for 6 months or less
+- You have a visitor visa or a visa for 6 months or less

 - However, you might be able to switch to a family visa in the UK if you have either a 6-month family visa as a fiancé, fiancée or proposed civil partner; permission to stay in the UK for the outcome of a family court case or divorce.

 - Both parties need to be 18 years and over and

 Your partner must be either-

 - Settled in UK- indefinite leave to remain, settled status or proof of permanent residence

 - Be from the EU, Switzerland, Norway, Iceland or Liechtenstein and have pre settled status